-TEWAS : No Light at the End of The Tunnel
+TEWAS: No Light at the End of the Tunnel

 “TEWAS: No Light at the End of the Tunnel” is a visceral theatrical experience that exposes the devastating impact of bullying—from school corridors to workplace hierarchies.
 Through raw storytelling and explosive physical theatre, the work plunges audiences into a fractured world shaped by violence, silence, complicity, and survival.